GP Mental Health Plan

 How soon can I receive my prescription, pathology request, or referral letter?

 Once you’ve spoken to the doctor and they have assessed you, they may issue advice, a prescription, a pathology request, a referral letter or a medical certificate.
-These items are available for download immediately after your appointment. eScripts are sent via SMS, directly to your mobile phone.
+These items are generally available for download immediately after your appointment.
+Just log in to your Qoctor account and you will see several tabs in your profile- the item will be filed under the relevant tab or under your “orders”.

 Is it OK to discuss more than one issue with the GP?